tea-artist/sharedb-teamwork/README.md

   - `stream` - the stream to listen to for messages from the client
   - `req` (optional) - an initial request which is passed through to any `connect` middleware.
 This is useful for inspecting cookies; Express session; etc. on the request object in the middleware
-  - `clientId` (optional) - an identifier for the connecting client.
+  - `clientId` (DEPRECATED, optional) - an identifier for the connecting client.
 This will be prepended to the connection ID, and can be used to identify the source client of an operation.
-The `src` field will look like `<clientId>:<randomId>`
+The `src` field will look like `<clientId>:<randomId>`.
+See https://github.com/share/sharedb/pull/224#issuecomment-406007617 for an alternative.

 ### Middlewares